masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

    The trace / profile function of the tasklet.
 These attributes are the tasklet counterparts of the functions :func:`sys.settrace`, :func:`sys.gettrace`, :func:`sys.setprofile` and :func:`sys.getprofile`.

+   .. versionchanged:: 3.8

+      Assignments to these attributes now raise an auditing event ``sys.settrace`` resp. ``sys.setprofile`` with no arguments.

 ^^^^^^^^^^^^^^^^^^